North Shore crash leaves five in hospital, two people fighting for their lives - NZ Herald

 Fire and Emergency NZ northern shift manager Colin Underdown said firefighters had to extricate two trapped motorists from wreckage of the one of the vehicles.

-In Hawke's Bay a person has died following a single vehicle crash this morning.
+In Hawke's Bay, a person has died following a single-vehicle crash this morning.

 One person died at the scene.

-The road was now closed and diversions are in place.
+The road has been closed and diversions are in place.

-Motorists were asked to avoid the area if possible.
+Motorists are asked to avoid the area if possible.